DaviDevMod/focus-trap/README.md

 ```

 - **root** :carrot:
-  It is the `HTMLElement` in which the focus has to be trapped.
+  It is the element within which the focus has to be trapped.
   If it's missing or invalid, the hook does nothing.

 - **initialFocus** :fire: